 Prof Peter Yu AM

 Peter Yu is a Yawuru man from Broome in the Kimberley region in Western Australia with over 40 years’ experience in Indigenous development in the Kimberley and at the state, national and international level.
 Peter was a key negotiator on behalf of the Yawuru Native Title Holders with the Western Australian State Government over the 2010 Yawuru Native Title Agreement.

 Leith Boully is the Independent Chair for the Review of the Reef 2050 Water Quality Improvement Plan Land Management Targets, Interim Chair of the Water Security CRC bid, and a member of the Australian Water Partnerships Advisory Committee.

 Deb Nias is CEO of the Murray Darling Wetlands Working Group, a former Director of the International River Foundation and Wetland Care Australia.
 Deb brings 25 years’ experience in natural resource and landscape management in Australia, and much of this work has had a substantial focus on engagement with a wide range of stakeholders.

-Tim Gordon is a partner in the Corporate Advisory team at Gilbert + Tobin where he advises listed companies and private equity fund managers in relation to mergers and acquisitions, capital raisings, joint ventures, restructurings and regulatory investigations.
+Tim Gordon is Executive Partner at Gilbert + Tobin where he advises listed companies and private equity fund managers in relation to mergers and acquisitions, capital raisings, joint ventures, restructurings and regulatory investigations.
 Tim has extensive experience advising on transactions around critical infrastructure assets including natural resources and agriculture.